Initially published in 2021, this post has been edited for clarity.

 - Yacht rock

-It wasn’t called yacht rock at the time – it was referred to as Adult-Orientated Rock (AOR).
-This style of soft rock music was absolutely inescapable from the mid-70s to the early 80s, and why would you want to escape it?
+It wasn’t called yacht rock at the time; it was Adult-Oriented Rock (AOR).
+This style of soft rock music was absolutely inescapable from the mid-’70s to the early ’80s, and why would you want to escape it?
 The term “yacht rock”, intended pejoratively, was coined in 2005 for an online video series of the same name; the term is derived from the idea of the stereotypical yuppie yacht owner listening to smooth rock while sailing.
-Typified by artists like Loggins &Messina (and later solo Loggins), Seals & Crofts and Christopher Cross, yacht rock is as easy as listening gets, and I adore it.
+Typified by artists like Loggins &Messina (and later solo Loggins), Seals & Crofts, and Christopher Cross, yacht rock is as easy as listening gets, and I adore it.

-By the way, Spotify seems a little confused as to what constitutes “yacht rock”; no, Rockwell is not yacht rock, and neither are Tears for Fears, Joe Walsh or The Police.
+By the way, Spotify seems a little confused about what constitutes “yacht rock”; no, Rockwell is not yacht rock, nor are Tears for Fears, Joe Walsh, or The Police.
 This playlist I created with my bestie gets a lot closer to the essence of the genre: breezy, cheesy, easy listening.

-- Flashdance, Footloose and Girls Just Want to Have Fun
+- Flashdance, Footloose, Girls Just Want to Have Fun

-The 1980s certainly didn’t have a monopoly on cheesy romantic-musicals, but it sure was a fun time for them (see also: the first entry on this list), and Flashdance, Footloose and Girls Just Want to Have Fun are three of my favorites.
-Released in three consecutive years (1983-1985), these films have one primary thing in common – all three have main characters who just want to dance!
-Flashdance‘s Alex Owens (Jennifer Beals) is a welder by day and an exotic dancer by night, but what she really wants to be is a ballerina; she’s just too scared to audition.
-In Footloose, Kevin Bacon plays Ren McCormack, who’s just moved to the small town of Bomont with his newly single mom, and is appalled to find out that dancing has been outlawed in the town.
-And in Girls Just Want to Have Fun, Bacon’s Footloose co-star Sarah Jessica Parker plays Janey, who wants to be a regular on Dance TV (for those of you who were around in the 80s, think Solid Gold), but must defy her retired Army dad to get to the competition (with a little help from her friend Lynne, played by a preposterously young Helen Hunt).
+The 1980s certainly didn’t have a monopoly on cheesy romantic-musicals, but it sure was a fun time for them (see also: the first entry on this list), and Flashdance, Footloose, and Girls Just Want to Have Fun are three of my favorites.
+Released in three consecutive years (1983 to 1985), these films have one primary thing in common – all three have main characters who just want to dance!
+Flashdance’s Alex Owens (Jennifer Beals) is a welder by day and an exotic dancer by night, but what she really wants to be is a ballerina; she’s just too scared to audition.
+In Footloose, Kevin Bacon plays Ren McCormack, who has just moved to the small town of Bomont, Utah, with his newly single mom, and is appalled to find out that dancing is outlawed in the town.
+And in Girls Just Want to Have Fun, Bacon’s Footloose co-star Sarah Jessica Parker plays Janey, who wants to be a regular on Dance TV (for those of you who were around in the 1980s, think the Solid Gold dancers), but must defy her retired Army dad to get to the competition (with a little help from her friend Lynne, played by a preposterously young Helen Hunt).

-As I discussed in an earlier post (https://peanut-butter-and-julie.com/2021/03/05/talkin-bout-my-g-g-g-generation-x/), one of the ways MTV impacted the larger culture was in how movies were made; musical montages, where wordless sequences were set to pop music, became de rigueur, and these three films helped popularize that trend.
-None of them are what you would call great films (though Footloose comes closest, in part due to the presence of the sublime Dianne Wiest and John Lithgow), but they all bring me joy.
+One of the ways MTV impacted the larger culture was in how movies were made; musical montages, where wordless sequences were set to pop music, became de rigueur, and these three films helped popularize that trend.
+None of them is what you would call a great film (though Footloose comes closest, in part due to the presence of the sublime Dianne Wiest and John Lithgow), but they all bring me joy.

 - Disco

-I will never apologize for my love of disco music, and if you think I should, boy are you on the wrong blog.
-I grew up going to roller skating rinks, and disco was a 70s roller-rink staple.
+I will never apologize for my love of disco music, and if you think I should, you’re on the wrong blog.
+I grew up going to roller skating rinks, and disco was a ’70s roller-rink staple.
 Disco was one of the rare genres not ruled by straight white men, and that diversity meant music fans could love anyone from ABBA to S.O.S.
 Band, from Brothers Johnson to Sister Sledge.

 Even The Rolling Stones got in on the disco act in the late 70s.
 Listen to this and tell me it isn’t 100% a disco song:

-“Miss You” aside, one of the beautiful things about disco was its inclusivity: it was a place where LGBT folks and black women were welcomed, and the popular songs tended to be anthemic, songs of empowerment.
-Of course, a lot of disco songs were just about getting down, and that’s okay too.
+“Miss You” aside, one of the beautiful things about disco was its inclusivity: it was a place where LGBTQ+ folks and black women were welcomed, and the popular songs tended to be anthemic, songs of empowerment.
+Of course, a lot of disco songs were just about getting down, and that’s okay, too.
 There’s a place in this world for both types of music.
-So whether you want to say “fuck you” to the establishment or shake your bootie all night long (or both), disco has the perfect song for you.
+So whether you want to say “fuck you” to the establishment or shake your booty all night long (or, ideally, both), disco has the perfect song for you.

 “What A Fool Believes” was the #1 song in America 42 years ago today and still slaps, Brady Bunch was everywhere in syndication and the idea of Ronald Reagan as president was still relatively preposterous.
 Seems as good as any era to take a time machine back to.